 Travel Assistance Contact Details

-If a member a traveller contracts COVID-19 while abroad, it should be noted that the local domestic health authority will be treating patients, in line with the global response.
+If a traveller contracts COVID-19 while abroad, it should be noted that the local domestic health authority will be treating patients, in line with the global response.

 Should you need to make contact in an emergency:

-For medical emergencies that require urgent assistance call local emergency services.
+For medical emergencies that require urgent assistance call the local emergency services.
 Please make sure you are aware of the number prior to travel.
-As soon as possible thereafter call the Medical & Security Assistance telephone helpline on: +44 (0) 208 608 4100
+As soon as possible thereafter call the Medical & Security Assistance telephone helpline on +44 (0) 208 608 4100